-The orange and black American Lady is a popular butterfly across many landscapes.
-When the wings are open, the upper side shows uneven yellow, brown and orange coloration.
-The forewings show a black mark along with a white spot below it, a white bar by the edge of the forewing.
-When the wings are closed, the undersides of the hindwings exhibit a pair of large eyespots.
+The orange and black American Lady is familiar in gardens, fields, and meadows.
+With wings open, the upperside reveals a blend of orange, brown, and yellow tones.
+The forewings are marked by a bold black patch containing a white spot, along with a white bar near the edge.
+When the wings are closed, the underside of the hindwings showcases a dramatic pair of large eyespots, an effective defense against predators.

 American Lady” by John Flannery, licensed under (CC BY-ND 2.0)